emit-sds/emit-sds-masks/docs/EMIT_L2A_Mask_ATBD.md

 context for detection; however, clouds rarely maintain a consistent morphology, and temporal methods require a consistent time sequence that is not always available.

-EMIT leverages its spectral fidelity through the use of SpecTf a deep learning model developed specifically to learn spectral features for imaging spectroscopy tasks (Lee et al., 2025).
+EMIT leverages its spectral fidelity through the use of SpecTf, a deep learning model developed specifically to learn spectral features for imaging spectroscopy tasks (Lee et al., 2025).
 By learning from millions of globally diverse hand-labeled examples of clear and cloudy pixels,